 - Political and Economic Imperialism — Should nations intervene in political and economic disputes in Africa?
 Historical Context: 1880s Scramble for Africa and 1960s African independence movements.

-- Unrest in Ukraine – Should U.N. members act against Russia for alleged incursion into eastern Ukraine?
+- Unrest in Ukraine – Should U.N. members respond to Russia's invasion of Ukraine?
 Context: Russia’s geopolitical history.

 - Refugee Crises -- How do we address the short-term needs of refugees and the long-term political and economic conditions that displace people?
 Historical Context: Political conflicts and economic plights in Myanmar, Afghanistan, Venezuela, Syria, Somalia, Eritrea, and South Sudan.

-- War on Drugs — Should the U.N. support Mexico with development loans and/or military aid in Mexico’s battle against drug cartels?
+- War on Drugs — How can drug trade and drug violence be reduced in the Americas?
 Historical Context: Drug trade in the Western Hemisphere since prohibition in the U.S. in the 1920s.

 - International Trade — Should members of the World Trade Organization be sanctioned for imposing tariffs in violation of treaties?
 Historical Context: 1940s Bretton-Woods Agreement and General Agreement on Tariffs and Trade.

 - Class Disparity, Equity and Debt — Should world organizations extend loans to European nations drowning in debt, and if yes, under what conditions?
 Historical Context: The Great Depression, World War II and the Cold War.